KvRae/MINE-Docs/docs/support/contact_us.md

     </div>
 </div>

-## In the end
+## <span class="emoji"> :octicons-move-to-end-16: </span> In The End

 We hope that you find this project interesting and useful.
 If you have any questions or feedback, please feel free to contact us.
 We are always happy to hear from you.
 Always remember:

 !!! quote
-    "Life is not fair, make use of it :" - Karam Mannai
+    "Life is not fair, make use of it :eyes: " - Karam Mannai